rmccorm4/Pokefetch/README.md

 3) Add a -shiny flag to output the shiny sprite instead of the regular one

 4) Scrape more relevant information about the pokemon

+5) Make script work for default size terminal as well as full-screen?